BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 Consequently, in the worst case, sorting cards requires always at least $$c \cdot n\log(n)$$ steps where $$c$$ is some constant independent of $$n$$.
 Isn't that captivating that we know this!

-Then there is the still **unanswered** question if solving a Sudoku is as hard as checking a Sudoku of it?
+Then there is the still **unanswered** question if solving a Sudoku is as hard as checking a solution of it?
 We call this

 $$\mathcal{NP} \stackrel{?}{=} \mathcal{P}$$